Jerry is zipping across the Atlantic at breakneck speed. Here’s where the future hurricane is headed

 By CNN Meteorologists Briana Waxman, Chris Dolce

-(CNN) — Tropical Storm Jerry is rushing across the central Atlantic Ocean on Wednesday and is expected to strengthen into a hurricane on Thursday.
+(CNN) — Tropical Storm Jerry is rushing across the central Atlantic Ocean on Thursday and is expected to finally strengthen into a hurricane on Friday.

 Jerry, which formed Tuesday, is the 10th named storm of a late-blooming season that has produced three hurricanes in just over two weeks.

-Tropical Storm Jerry had sustained winds of 50 mph as of Wednesday morning and was about 800 miles east-southeast of the northern Leeward Islands.
-A tropical storm watch is in effect for for most of the Leeward Islands.
-This means sustained winds of 39 to 73 mph are possible in the area within around 48 hours.
-It could also bring rain to these islands, depending on its exact track.
+The storm had sustained winds of 65 mph as of Thursday morning and was about 350 miles east-southeast of the northern Leeward Islands.
+A tropical storm watch is in effect for most of the Leeward Islands, where Jerry will skim past later Thursday into Friday.

-It was moving at 23 mph to the west-northwest, nearly double the average rate of speed for a storm in its location.
-That speed was preventing it from strengthening, but the storm is still likely to slow down and become a hurricane as it tracks near or north of the northern Leeward islands later this week, according to the National Hurricane Center.
+It was moving quickly to the west-northwest at 20 mph.
+The storm’s speed and hostile environmental conditions around it were preventing it from strengthening significantly, but it is still likely to slow down and become a hurricane as it tracks north of the northern Leeward islands later this week, according to the National Hurricane Center.

+Jerry will bring some wind and rain to the islands through Friday, but the storm’s strongest winds are roaring on its eastern side and will largely avoid land.
+Up to 4 inches of rain could drench the Leeward Islands and parts of the US and British Virgin Islands through Friday with 1 to 2 inches of rain reaching eastern Puerto Rico.

 East Coast cold fronts like these become more common in October, so more worrisome for the US are late-season storms that often form in the Gulf and Caribbean.
 Since these regions are closer to land, any storms that form have a greater chance to cause dangerous impacts.

-There is a low chance a system could try to develop in the southwest Gulf later this week, but of greater interest is a storm-spawning weather pattern that might develop by mid-October.
+An area monitored for a low chance of development in the Gulf this week didn’t pan out, but of greater interest is a storm-spawning weather pattern that might develop by mid-October.

 A broad area of stormy weather is likely to form around that time and rotate around the western Caribbean region, according to an outlook issued last week by Phil Klotzbach, a hurricane expert and research scientist at Colorado State University.